-Sexual Harassment Cases & Examples
+Sexual Harassment cases

-Sexual Harassment Cases Australia
+Sexual Harassment Australia

-Within two months of commencing employment, in July 2015, the Respondent began sexually harassing the Complainant, sending her incessant emails ‘professing his love for her and proposing a romantic relationship’, which she clearly rejected.
+Within two months of commencing employment, in July 2015, the Respondent began sexually harassing the Complainant, sending her incessant emails ‘professing his love for her and proposing a romantic relationship’, which she openly rejected.

 The Respondent further exploited the power imbalance between himself and the Complainant, as he was the principal of the legal practice, while the Complainant was a paralegal, new to the role, and relied on her employment to care for her two children.